doingodswork/deflix-stremio/README.md

         SOCKS5 proxy address for accessing TPB, required for accessing TPB via the TOR network (where "127.0.0.1:9050" would be typical value)
   -storagePath string
         Path for storing the data of the persistent DB which stores torrent results.
 An empty value will lead to 'os.UserCacheDir()+"/deflix-stremio/badger"'.
-  -streamURLaddr string
-        Address to be used in a stream URL that's delivered to Stremio and later used to redirect to , AllDebrid and Premiumize.
-If you enable OAuth2 handling this will also be used to determine whether the state cookie is a secure one or not. (default "http://localhost:8080")
   -useOAUTH2
         Flag for indicating whether to use OAuth2 for Premiumize authorization.
 This leads to a different configuration webpage that doesn't require API keys.
 It requires a client ID to be configured.
   -webConfigurePath string